-Head-locked was clearly identified as the preferred choice; however, it was noted that this was most likely as it replicated the experience that users were familiar with.
+Head-locked was clearly identified as the preferred choice, however it was noted that this was most likely as it replicated the experience that users were familiar with.
 It was also acknowledged that it was difficult for users to properly evaluate new methods theoretically without the opportunity and content to enable them to be experienced properly.
 Although all agreed that head-locked should be set as default, other choices should be made available.
 Other suggestions were made which included changing the font size and colour and number of lines (two lines being the default number).
 Multiple captions should also be in different positions, each being near to the speaker.

 Therefore, the focus of this research is to produce a framework enabling delivery of the full experience of each captioning mode, in an environment where an extensive user study can be conducted.
-The framework does not attempt to provide best practice, rather provide an environment where all options can be explored.
-Therefore, it is possible to create scenarios that are both good and bad.